shangguandong1996/FindIT2/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# FindIT2
+# FindIT2:Find influential TF and influential Target

 <!-- badges: start -->
 <!-- badges: end -->

-This package implements functions to find influential TF and target based on different input type.It have five module
+FindIT2 is a package that implements functions to find influential TF and target based on different input type.It has five module

 -   Multi-peak multi-gene annotaion(mmPeakAnno module)
 -   Calculate regulation potential(calcRP module)